dynoinc/ratchet/README.md

 # ratchet [![build](https://github.com/rajatgoel/ratchet/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/rajatgoel/ratchet/actions/workflows/build.yml)
 AI bot to help reduce operational toil

+## Code organization

+* We are trying to keep things simple by only targetting one database, integration, etc.
+* For backend we use `postgres` managed by `sqlc`.
+All that code is in `internal/storage`.
+* Think of slack integration (at `internal/slack`) as a client and bot (at `internal`) as server.
+  * Based on interactions that happens on slack, bot returns 0 or more actions to take.
+  * This way we can write tests for the bot without messing with slack.
+  * Later, we should consider replaying Slack HTTP API requests/responses to test this integration.

 ## Database Schema

 * The whole thing revolves around "Service" (to account for re-orgs)